Photoreal or Animated Commercials or Commercial Short Films, intended for Theatrical, Broadcast or Streaming

 The VES Awards Committee may need to revise the text on this page.
 If we do, we will note any revisions below:

-2017.10.02: Updated the Qualifying Projects description to reflect the correct types for this Category, the How Many Entries section to reflect the correct types for this Category, title sequence information, and corrected typographical errors.
+2017.10.02: Updated the Qualifying Projects description to reflect the correct types for this Category and corrected typographical errors.